Montana's Coffee Scene: 47 Roasters Across Big Sky Country

 Missoula: The Heart of Montana Coffee

-Missoula is Montana's coffee capital, with 5 roasters packed into a city of 75,000.
+Missoula is one of Montana's coffee anchors, with 7 roasters packed into a city of 75,000.

 Clyde Coffee is the one that specialty coffee people tend to know — light-to-medium roasts, direct trade relationships, and the kind of intentional approach to sourcing that you'd expect from a Portland or Seattle roaster, transplanted to western Montana.